 How long after Laser Eye Surgery will I have to wait to fly?

-Part of our world-leading Laser Eye Surgery aftercare involves giving you medicated eye drops to protect your eyes against infection, and also night-time shields that you can wear for seven nights after your Laser Eye Surgery to make sure you don’t rub your eyes in your sleep.
+Part of our world-leading Laser Eye Surgery aftercare regime involves giving you medicated eye drops to protect your eyes against infection, as well as optional night-time shields to wear for seven nights to make sure you don’t rub your eyes in your sleep.

 Subscribe to our newsletter